zkoss/zk-mvvm-book/viewmodel/README.md

 ![MVVM Event Command Reload](http://books.zkoss.org/images/c/c7/Mvvm-event-command-reload.png)

 the UI sometimes has to display data in a different format from original one in the Model.
-The converting logic shall be implemented in ViewModel or developers can adopt a more reusable element **converter** that we will talk about in a [later section]().
+The converting logic shall be implemented in ViewModel or developers can adopt a more reusable element **converter** that we will talk about in a [later section](/data_binding/converter.html).
-###link not finished yet!!!!!

 Validation will also be performed before saving data into ViewModel.
 If validation fails, the data will not be saved to ViewModel.